Bite-Size Brownie Cups with Raspberry Mousse

 Ingredients

-1/2 batch Easy Raspberry Mousse, https://kitchencents.com/easy-raspberry-mousse/
+1/2 batch Easy Raspberry Mousse, see notes for recipe link

-- 1/4 cup raspberry or chocolate topping, for garnish: raspberry syrup/jam or melted chocolate (optional)
+- 1/4 cup raspberry or chocolate topping for garnish: raspberry syrup/jam or melted chocolate (optional)

 Mini Brownie Cups

-- 3/4 cup butter, melted
+- 3/4 cup butter melted

 - 1/2 cup cocoa powder